dakom/shipyard-scenegraph/README.md

 * SceneGraphStoragesMut
 * TrsStoragesMut

-Almost all the above are generic over a container and primitive as type parameters, so that the library is completely agnostic about which math lib, or even precision, you choose to use.
-However, it's annoying to use that way once you know the concrete types, so aliases are provided for the supported math interop libs (and it's easy to add your own too).
-Effectively, just decide which math lib you want to use, and the concrete types will be available in the prelude.
+Aliases are provided for the supported math interop libs and these concrete types are in the prelude.

 # Run tests